jm61/jm61blog/README.md

-# SvelteKit static blog starter
+# SvelteKit static blog and portfolio

-This starter contains everything you need to get up and running with [SvelteKit](https://kit.svelte.dev/) as a static site generator for your Markdown (and Svelte)-powered blog.
-[Check out the demo here](https://sveltekit-static-starter.netlify.app/), or view the [GitHub repo here](https://github.com/josh-collinsworth/sveltekit-blog-starter).
+This development contains everything you need to get up and running with [SvelteKit](https://kit.svelte.dev/) as a static site generator for your Markdown (and Svelte)-powered blog. the initial [GitHub repo](https://github.com/josh-collinsworth/sveltekit-blog-starter) is here.

 ## Features